jeremyButtler/bioTools/README.md

   - Here is the example for tbCon
     - `bash allOSMkfiles.sh tbCon mainTbCon samEntry charCp tbCon charCp`

+# testing:

+The programs are built and debugged on Linux and then lightly tested on other OSs.
+It may invovle one or two light cases or just making sure it complies.

 # List of tools

 - re-inventing the wheel: